hphelion/documentation/compute.networks.md

 HP Cloud Networking expands networking capabilities, allowing you to perform many tasks, including:

+- Viewing network and router details
 - Creating and deleting a network
 - Managing a subnet
 - Adding and deleting an interface to a router
+- Setting up an IPsec, or site-to-site, VPN
 - Configuring security group parameters that define the firewall rules for virtual servers
 - Allocating and managing public floating IP addresses
-- Viewing network and router details

-For more information on modifying the default network and creating additional networks, see [HP Cloud Networking Overview](https://docs.hpcloud.com/mc/compute/networks/).
+For more information on modifying the default network and creating additional networks, see either [HP Cloud Networking: Quick start guide](/compute/network-quick-start/) or [Getting Started Guide](https://community.hpcloud.com/article/getting-started-guide) in the HP Public Cloud community.

 ###Using the console### {#console}